 The A&I fellow is responsible for all consultations and is supervised closely by the A&I attending on service.
 The fellow is responsible for all follow-up and communication with other services for these inpatients.
 Inpatients are seen principally at the Hospital of the University of Pennsylvania and also at Penn-Presbyterian Medical Center.
 In addition, inpatients at CHOP are evaluated as detailed elsewhere.

-When a patient is admitted to the A&I service, the fellow sees the patient initially, then presents the case to the faculty member who also examines the patient.
-The A&I fellow write a complete note which includes the history, physical examination, differential diagnosis, and suggested approaches for diagnosis and treatment.
-The patient is examined by the faculty member and the A&I fellow's note reviewed.
-After any appropriate changes are made, the A&I fellow’s note is placed on the chart with the attending's note.
-Copies are made and kept in the A&I module for future reference to the patient.
-In occasional situations when an immediate consultative response is needed, the A&I fellow may discuss the case on the telephone with the A&I Attending and subsequently put a preliminary A&I note in the chart.
-This note is followed by a full report after the patient is seen with the A&I Attending, within 12-24 hours of notification of the case.
-Consultations are handled in the same way.
+When an A&I consult is requested, the fellow sees the patient initially, then presents the case to the faculty member who also examines the patient.
+The A&I resident writes a complete note, which includes the history, physical examination, differential diagnosis, and suggested approaches for diagnosis and treatment.
+The patient is examined by the faculty member and the A&I resident’s note is reviewed.
+After any appropriate changes are made, the fellow’s note is reviewed and the attending does an attestation note on the inpatient PennChart system.
+In occasional situations when an immediate consultative response is needed, the A&I resident may discuss the case on the telephone with the A&I attending and subsequently put a preliminary A&I note in the chart.
+This note is followed by a full report after the patient is seen with the A&I attending, within 12 to 24 hours of notification of the case.

-Other Teaching Activities:
+Other Teaching Activities

 Pulmonary Function Lab – In addition to doing and interpreting their own spirometry, A&I fellows spend one week observing other techniques (e.g. lung volume, diffusion, plesythmography studies) in the hospital pulmonary function lab.

-Allergy and Immunology Techniques – fellows get "hands-on" experience doing skin testing, challenge techniques, immunotherapy and (where desired) immunoassays as part of our clinical activities.
+Allergy and Immunology Techniques – Fellows get "hands-on" experience doing skin testing, challenge techniques, immunotherapy and (where desired) immunoassays as part of our clinical activities.